NateWr/individualizeTheme/readme.md

 5. Reload the page.
 6. Go to Settings > Website > Appearance > Theme.
 7. Select **Individualize Theme** as the Theme option and save the form.

+Read the [usage guide](./docs/usage.md) to learn more about the theme options.

 # Develop and Contribute